7be/PMsa/Manual/manual.md

 To build up the hardware necessary for our network we need to assemble the parts given in the bill of materials.
 Additionally some wires and a 10k resistor are needed.
 ## Master setup
 Our Master PI will be connected to the weather station and will gather the weather data and supply the WIFI.
 As the weather station supplies an analogue signal, we need an external controller for that, because the PI does not have an ADC.
-We use a Arduino nano because it is very compact and cheap.
+We use an Arduino nano because it is very compact and cheap.
 In this picture one can see how the wind vane is internally connected.
-For each direction it connects one resistor to the two ports. if the direction is in between two resistors both are connected in parallel.
+For each direction it connects one resistor to the two ports.
+If the direction is in between two resistors both are connected in parallel.
 Due to the unique selection of resistor values a voltage divider can be build up to determine the direction from the voltage level.
-So we connect the one end of the vane to 5V the other to our Arduino ADC and a 10k resistor, which is connected to GND.
+So we connect one end of the vane to 5V the other to our Arduino ADC and a 10k resistor, which is connected to GND.
 The voltage reading is then transformed in the Arduino to a direction.

 ![weatherstation](weatherstation.PNG)